skykingisepic/epic-node-StartOS/README.md

 ## Building

-Put the node binaries in the repo folder as epic-node-x86_64 and epic-node-aarch64 To build the `epic-node` package using embassy-sdk version >=0.3.3, run the following command:
+Put the node binaries in the repo folder as epic-node-x86_64 and epic-node-aarch64 or unzip included archives To build the `epic-node` package using embassy-sdk version >=0.3.3, run the following command:

 ```